bdavidxyz/protheme2/_posts/2018-09-30-my-beloved-low-tech-stack.md

 <h2><a name="lodash" href="#lodash">Lodash</a></h2>

 Please stop to say Lodash is no more needed because of future version of JavaScript.
-The high number of primitives available will never be reached in the core language, so instead of loosing time reinventing the wheel, I reuse work of others.
+The high number of primitives available will never be reached in the core language, so instead of losing time reinventing the wheel, I reuse work of others.

 I know Lodash "as-is" doesn't mean "pure" functional programming, but I really don't care.
 I never had an algorithm that required such a level of so-called "purity".
 Properly chaining primitives are often more than enough to get things done.
 [Here](https://github.com/1024pix/pix/blob/v2.2.0/mon-pix/app/utils/value-as-array-of-boolean.js) is one of the most complicated function I've ever written.
 Nothing fancy, isn't it ?

 Lodash can be extended, so most of the time, even if the core team decided not to include a feature, someone else wrote an extension that is publicly available on GitHub.
 The "count" function for example is missing but easy to [retrieve](https://github.com/lodash/lodash/issues/702#issuecomment-236617831) and extend.

-Is LoDash a technology of the past ?
+Is Lodash a technology of the past ?
 I don't know, and I don't really care, because I can achieve much more with it that I would without.